ojarobitcoin/Programs/Password/README.md

-This is a password streght testing software!
+This is a password testing software!

-Here u can test the streght of your password and make it better!
+Here u can test the your password and make it better!

 Minimum values for a valid password: